-The Stillaguamish Behavioral Health Programs are dedicated to assisting individuals, families, and the community to improve individual functioning and elevate the quality of life for all.
-Available to Native Americans and non-natives alike, the Behavioral Health Programs are committed to providing treatment of the highest quality at an affordable price by well-trained, licensed and deeply caring experienced professionals.
+The qʷəlút Healing Center is dedicated to assisting individuals, families, and the community to improve individual functioning and elevate the quality of life for all.
+Available to Native Americans and non-natives alike, the qʷəlút Healing Center is committed to providing treatment of the highest quality at an affordable price by well-trained, licensed and deeply caring experienced professionals.

 We offer individual and group sessions to meet your needs.

-Stillaguamish Tribe Behavioral Health Program offers Substance Use Disorder (SUD) Treatment Services as well as Mental Health Services.
+The qʷəlút Healing Center's Behavioral Health Programs (BHP) offers Substance Use Disorder (SUD) Treatment Services as well as Mental Health Services.